 After an hour of hiking we reached the confluence of the South and North Forks of Rough and Ready Creek.
 We decided to continue up the North Fork as it was very inviting and had plenty of water.

 The North Fork of Rough and Ready Creek

 We hiked another hour up the North Fork and chose a put-in just above some continuous whitewater to start paddling 2 kayaks and 2 IKs.

 The whitewater was fairly continuous with a few easy Class IV rapids.
 The scenery was absolutely stunning.
 We stopped at a beautiful island rapid to take photos and look at the rare Darlingtonia Californica (aka Pitcher Plant or Cobra Lily) that was riverside, about halfway down the rapid.

-We soon arrived at the confluence with the South Fork and after some great rapids, we paddled through the road crossing where we had forded the creek a few hours before.
+We soon arrived at the confluence with the South Fork.
+After some great rapids and beautiful scenery we paddled through the road crossing where we had forded the creek a few hours before.

 There were more rapids with big holes in a section of braided channels as we paddled through the Rough and Ready Botanical Area.
 There was a dangerous weir (Seat Dam) in this section of the creek that we all chose to portage.

 We stopped to scout a Class IV rapid in this section that looked VERY intimidating from the top due to a jumble of undercut rocks and some big boily cushions.
 But, there were two straightforward lines, and we all ran it without incident.

 We soon made it to the Highway 199 bridge and were ecstatic with the quality of the rapids and spectacular scenery we found.
 We’re all excited to wash our boats (with chlorinated water, of course) and go back to check out the South Fork of the Rough and Ready!